 A movement without an alternative agenda.

 We understand people may not be familiar with this subject, but this content affects every young person in middle school and high school, regardless of their grade, race, religion, gender, socio-economic position, or romantic interest.
-It affects them socially and emotionally, even if they aren’t regular viewers of online porn.
+It affects them socially and emotionally, even if they aren’t the ones to view it.

-It is now acceptable to speak with your young people about explicit adult material online;
+It has to be socially acceptable to speak with our young people about explicit adult material.

 Let's all win together.

 are saying about